genome/bam-readcount/README_samtools-1.10.md

 We might want to reenable `libcurl` support since OS X builds are breaking anyway.
 It is in the CMakeFiles but is commented out and should be easy to restore.
-Earlier development built find under the Docker image `libcurl`
+It is a little slow to compile but builds fine under the Docker image.